FedNazar/Lines/README.md

  Click the left mouse button to interrupt the screensaver.

 ## Building
- Compile it using Lazarus v1.8.2
+ Compile it using Lazarus v1.8.2 or higher.